Create a list of articles to read later. You will be able to access your list from any article in Discover.

-O. megalodon is the biggest shark ever to have lived, and scientists consider it one of the most powerful predators to have evolved.
+O. megalodon is one of the biggest sharks ever to have lived.
+At between 15 to 18 metres in length, is was around the same length as today's whale sharks.
+Scientists consider megalodon one of the most powerful predators to have evolved.

 Despite what many might think, megalodon is not related to great white sharks.
 In fact it may have been in competition with the great white shark's ancestors, which evolved during the Middle Eocene (45 million years ago) from broad-toothed mako sharks.

 The youngest living group of sharks are thought to be the distinctive hammerhead sharks.